Create new topic

 sosgemini said: is that robin on guitar? she plays?

 No, that's Joanie, who looks a little like her.
 Prince noticed that they looked alike.
 Joanie was my bud.
 We were both from the Washington DC area.
 She's the one who got me this job.
 She had already worked with Jam and Lewis, so they called her for the band first.
 Robin told her that they were considering Joanie (black woman) or some other woman, who was Asian, to be the bass player.
 They would prefer to have a black woman on bass (fits the stereotype better) if Joanie happened to know of an Asian keyboard player (me!).
 I remember when she called.
 She asked, "So what are you up to these days?"
 "Oh, I'm in a play at the Studio Theater.
 It's really kinda cool..."
 "Well drop everything and forget that," she interrupted.
 "Huh?"
 (I thought being in a real play was kinda impressive) "You're gonna be in a band that Prince is putting together.
 We're gonna open for him on his next tour and back his new protoge Robin Power.
 Quick - send them your tape and headshot.
 NOW!!!"
 Joanie and I had been in other bands together - people always wanted to put us together in a band cuz of that "look" thing.
 One of them was an all girl go-go band called "Pleasure."
 Boy that was scary - we saw fights and guns and chairs flying at some gigs.
 We musicians felt safe on the stage, though, cuz nobody wanted to shoot the musicians.
 On top of that, the other girls played some real bad jokes on us - apparently cuz we were like "light skinned" blacks to them.
 Once they bought special outfits for a big gig and "forgot" to get our outfits.
 We had to play in whatever we happened to be wearing.
 From then on, Joanie and I wore our own matching outfits to gigs.
 I've lost touch with Joanie over the years.
-I hope she's okay. http://www.myspace.com/powerroyal
+I hope she's okay.
+The blessings and curses of being beautiful - a documentary

 - E-mail - orgNote - Report post to moderator |